How Beanstalk Works

 To encourage consistent security:

-Deep and consistent liquidity in liquidity pools Beans trade in improves stability.
+Deep and consistent liquidity in liquidity pools that Beans trade in improves stability.
 Liquidity providers to liquidity pools whose LP tokens are whitelisted can also Deposit their LP tokens in the Silo to earn Stalk and Seeds.
-LP token Deposits earn more Seeds than Bean Deposits.
+At least 1 LP token Deposit type earns at least as many Seeds as Bean Deposits.

 Conversions within the Silo between Bean and LP Deposits serve a major role in peg maintenance (see Convert Whitelist).